Kyra Phillips: Awards

-In 1997 Phillips was named Reporter of the Year by the Associated Press.
-She has also won four Emmy Awards, two Edward R. Murrow Awards for investigative reporting, the top documentary award from the Society of Professional Journalists for her coverage of Jena, Louisiana and multiple Golden Microphones.
+In 1997, Phillips was named Reporter of the Year by the Associated Press.
+She has also won six Emmy Awards, two Edward R. Murrow Awards for investigative reporting, the top documentary award from the Society of Professional Journalists for her coverage of Jena, Louisiana, and multiple Golden Microphone awards.

 Personal life

 Having been married to John Assad from 2000 to 2008, Phillips became engaged to Fox News correspondent John Roberts in 2010.
 She gave birth to their twins in March 2011.
+As of 2018, the couple are married.